 For most people, getting a PhD or reading excessively may not be an option; in that case, you could always opt for some product management certifications.

 After discovering the knowledge gaps that prevented me from getting a PM job, I was determined to transition into the field as fast as possible.
 It became clear, though, that I wouldn’t be able to become a PM right off the bat.

 I had to make a lateral career move, which is why when an offer to join the data analytics team at Paktor, a Southeast Asian clone of Tinder, came along, I took it.

 While at Paktor, I was able to transform insights about user behavior into actionable user stories, and provide the engineering team with clear specs of the features to work on.
 It was feature management, and it helped me to beef up my skills enough to make me a reasonably attractive candidate.

 Practice, of course, came with a whole lot of theory: I read zealously.
 Books and articles on software development methodologies, business strategy, user experience design, team management — everything a good PM should understand well.
-I also joined regular local Product Camp meetups.
+I also joined regular Product Camp meetups.

 At some point, I became attractive enough to land interviews for PM roles with boutique product consultancies and bigger players like Rocket Internet and alike.
 This practice allowed me to grow some muscle.

 My transition from a PM-wannabe to an actual product manager is a completely different story, though, and it needs its own post.